 When we do our morning meeting, we go start by going over our calendar.
-We talk about the weather and name our shapes, numbers, and colors from posters on our walls.
-We talk about our letter of the week, read about something that starts with that letter, and practice writing our names and fine motor skills with our Preschool Morning Work (freebie alert!).
+Then we talk about the weather and name our shapes, numbers, and colors from posters on our walls.

 Guided Play and Learning Centers

-If you don’t know why guided play is important in preschool, or are wondering why this time frame is longer than our Morning Meeting, read my post: Preschool is NOT About Learning the Alphabet!
+If you don’t know why guided play is important in preschool, or are wondering why this time frame is longer than our Morning Meeting, read this post.

-I usually have activities to go with standards I’ve chose for the week.
+I usually have activities to go with standards I’ve chosen for the week.
 We may paint, use Play-doh, games, fine motor practice, read books or whatever goes with our lesson plan.
-My dramatic play, blocks, and fine motor centers are always open.
+My dramatic play, blocks, books, and fine motor centers are always open.